News

 OKLAHOMA – Ban throughout pregnancy

 Oklahoma’s trigger law went into effect soon after the reversal of Roe v.
-Wade, allowing enforcement of an abortion ban throughout pregnancy, Oklahoma Gov. Kevin Stitt and Attorney General John O’Connor announced.
+Wade, allowing the enforcement of an abortion ban throughout pregnancy, Oklahoma Republican Gov. Kevin Stitt and then-Attorney General John O’Connor announced.

 Exceptions: Section 861 allows exceptions only when “necessary to preserve [the mother’s] life.”

-Texas-style ban: Oklahoma had already criminalized virtually all abortions in May with a law enforced by civil lawsuits that took effect despite Roe.
-That measure, modeled after Texas’ heartbeat bill, allowed abortion in cases of incest or sexual assault reported to police.
+Oklahoma had already outlawed virtually all abortions in May 2022 with a ban enforced by civil lawsuits that took effect despite Roe v.
+Wade.
+That measure, modeled after Texas’ heartbeat law, allowed abortion in cases of incest or sexual assault reported to police.

-Impact: Clinics in Oklahoma have stopped performing abortions since May.
+Impact: Clinics in Oklahoma have stopped committing abortions since May 2022.

-Penalties: Violations carry felony charges and penalties of up to $10,000 in fines, imprisonment of two years, or both.
+Penalties: Violations carry felony charges and penalties of up to $10,000 in fines, imprisonment of up to two years, or both.

-Exceptions: Up to 20 weeks of pregnancy for incest or rape that abortionists must report to law enforcement, as well as for fatal fetal anomalies or when “necessary to prevent the serious risk of a substantial and irreversible physical impairment of a major bodily function of the pregnant woman” or her death based on a physician’s “reasonable medical judgment.”
+Exceptions: Up to 12 weeks of pregnancy for incest or rape that abortionists must report to law enforcement, as well as for “fatal fetal anomalies” or when allegedly necessary “to prevent the serious risk of a substantial and irreversible physical impairment of a major bodily function of the pregnant woman” or her death, excluding mental conditions, based on a physician’s “reasonable medical judgment.”

-Near-total ban failed: In September, the South Carolina Senate failed to pass a near-total ban at conception approved by the state House after five Senate Republicans joined all Democrats to filibuster it, though a majority of senators supported the measure.
+Near-total ban failed: In September, the South Carolina Senate failed to pass a near-total ban at conception approved by the state House after five Republican senators joined all Democrats to block it, though a majority of senators supported the measure.

 SOUTH DAKOTA – Ban throughout pregnancy